KQM-git/HSRNews/readme.md

 - Fixes an issue when challenging the stage "Stagnant Shadow: Shape of Mechwolf" through the Temporary Early Access function, the game will be unable to progress.

+- Fixes the issue in Trailblaze Continuance "Xianzhou Luofu — A Web of Pasts Rewoven," where certain operations could occasionally prevent the mission from progressing.
+Trailblazers who encountered this issue can restart the game and teleport near the mission location using the Space Anchor to resolve the problem.
+If restarting the game does not fix the issue, please contact us via "Phone — Bug Report."

+- Fixes an issue where game progress might run into abnormalities when using specific team lineups to enter certain stage battles.

 -----

 # ["Learn Martial Arts From Feixiao" TikTok Video Submission Event is Now Online](archive/689.md)